renerpdev/steadylake/README.md

 ## Description

-The whole project is built only with css and jquery was used just for element placement in a random way
+The whole project is built only with css and jquery was used just for element placement in a random way.

+ ### You can se de demo [here](https://codepen.io/2rhop/pen/yRYyzJ)

 ## Licence
 Copyright (c) 2019 Rene Ricardo.
 Licensed under the [MIT](https://github.com/2rhop/steadylake/blob/master/LICENSE) license.